etallion/truthandhonesty/README.md

 # truthandhonesty

-Will and Ed's amazing collaboration
+A news aggregator and online community.